aantron/ocaml.org/data/planet/ocamlpro/ocamlpro-highlights-august-2013.md

 features a new, much more expressive package description language : ocp-build can now be used to build arbitrary files, for example to generate new source files, or to compile files in other languages than OCaml.
-We successfully used the new language to build <a href="https://try.ocamlpro.com/">Try-ocaml</a> and <a href="https://www.typerex.org/ocplib-wxOCaml.html">wxOCaml</a>, completely avoiding the use of &ldquo;make&rdquo;.</p>
+We successfully used the new language to build <a href="https://try.ocamlpro.com/">Try-ocaml</a> and <a href="https://www.typerex.org/ocplib-wxOCaml.html">wxOCaml</a>, completely avoiding the use of “make”.</p>
 <p>It can also automatically generate <a href="https://www.typerex.org/ocplib-wxOCaml/doc.0.1/index.html">basic HTML documentation</a>
-for libraries using ocamldoc with &ldquo;ocp-build make -doc&rdquo;.
+for libraries using ocamldoc with “ocp-build make -doc”.
 There are still some improvements on our TODO list before an official release, for example improving the support of META files, but we are getting very close ! ocp-build is very efficient: compiling <a href="https://www.typerex.org/ocp-build/merlin.ocp">Merlin with ocp-build</a> takes only 4s on a quad-core while ocamlbuild needs 13s in similar conditions and with the same parallelisation settings.</p>
 <h4>Graphics on Try-OCaml</h4>
 <p><a href="https://try.ocamlpro.com/">Try-OCaml</a> has been improved
-with a dedicated implementation of the Graphics module: type &ldquo;lesson 19&rdquo;, and you will get some fun examples, including a simple game by Sylvain Conchon.</p>
+with a dedicated implementation of the Graphics module: type “lesson 19”, and you will get some fun examples, including a simple game by Sylvain Conchon.</p>
 <h4>Alt-Ergo Theorem Prover</h4>
 <p>We are also happy to welcome Mohamed Iguernelala in the team,